NopekingDuck/BasicWeatherForecast/README.md

 <h1 align="center">Weather App</h1>
-This is a project to get weather data from the [openmeteo api](https://open-meteo.com/) and display it in a webpage using flask.
+This is a project to get weather data from the https://open-meteo.com/ API and display it in a webpage using flask.

 <h2>Features</h2>
 <ul>